-As algorithmic discrimination is usually unintended, resulting from a failure to eliminate unwanted bias or lack of care in the acquisition and treatment of data, the Project Committee has tentatively concluded that a civil remedy for it should be based on negligence, whether the remedy is enacted as a statutory tort or introduced by judicial decision as an incremental change in the common law.
+As unintended algorithmic discrimination typically results from a failure to eliminate unwanted bias or lack of care in the collection and treatment of data, the Project Committee concluded that a civil remedy for it should be based on negligence, whether the remedy is enacted as a statutory tort or introduced by judicial decision as an incremental change in the common law.

-We would consider the essence of the proposed cause of action as a failure to take reasonable steps to detect and correct biased output of an artificial intelligence system or other algorithmic process, resulting in discrimination against a person or class that is illegal or not warranted by reasonable business or industry practice.
-Discrimination that is illegal might also be a breach of human rights legislation, in which case there might be a dual remedy, but only one loss for which compensation could be awarded.
+We would consider the essence of the proposed cause of action as a failure to take reasonable steps to detect and correct biased output of an artificial intelligence system or other algorithmic process, resulting in discrimination against a person or class that is either: (a) illegal because it is based on a ground prohibited by the Charter or other laws, or, (b) not based on a prohibited ground but is not warranted by reasonable business or industry practice.
+In the case of algorithmic discrimination on the basis of a prohibited ground under the Charter or other laws, human rights and Charter remedies might overlap with the proposed statutory tort.
+The mere existence of overlapping remedies would not permit duplicative compensation, however.
+It is often the case that the same conduct or set of facts gives rise to

-^{272.} Cynthia Khoo, "Missing the Unintended Forest despite the Deliberately Planted Trees: Reasonable Foreseeability and Legal Recognition of Platform Algorithm-Facilitated Emergent Systemic Harm to Marginalized Communities" (Paper delivered at We Robot 2020), online: https://drive.google.com/file/d/1xciaKKgI9QlsMM36ukK-LchG0dt0Rfws/view at 53-55.
+^{315.} Khoo, supra, note 125 at 53-55.
 Khoo distinguishes Bhadauria on the ground that it concerned intentional racial discrimination.
 Ruparelia has also distinguished Bhadauria on this ground in arguing that the case does not preclude recognition of a general tort of negligent discrimination: Rakhi Ruparelia, "I Didn't mean it That Way!": Racial Discrimination as Negligence" (2009) 44 S.C.L.R.
 (2d) 81.

-^{273.} Thomasen, supra, note 146 at 121.
+^{316.} Thomasen, supra, note 163 at 121.